About this course

 - Lower expectations

-- 26 strategies for implementing self-care
+- 26 strategies for implementing self-care for survivors

 - How to reduce stress